- >> Computing System Platforms Division

 Materials Functionality Design (Prof. Shirai)

-- Design of new spintronics materials based on first-principles calculation
+- Design of new spintronics materials based on first-principles calculation and machine learning

 - Theoretical analysis of transport properties in spintronics devices